 The only thing that surprised me about Origins was that much of Egypt lay in ruins by the Ptolemaic period which I am not really inclined to believe.

 Of course, some things would have shown aging, but the Egypt of the game isn’t unrecognisable compared to the Egypt of today – so either things haven’t aged over the last 2000 years or Assassin’s Creed got lazy in their research… again, I think we all know the option we would choose there.

 AC:O DLC Summary

-If you don’t already have the game, you can buy it on Amazon.
+If you don’t already have the game or the Assassin’s Creed Origins DLC, you can buy them on Amazon.